meilisearch/documentation/learn/core_concepts/relevancy.md

 **The attribute must have either a numeric or a string value** in all of the documents contained in that index.

-Add this rule to the existing list of ranking rules using the [update ranking rules endpoint](/reference/api/ranking_rules.md#update-ranking-rules).
+You can add this rule to the existing list of ranking rules using the [update settings](/reference/api/settings.md#update-settings) or [update ranking rules endpoint](/reference/api/ranking_rules.md#update-ranking-rules).

 #### Example